lgendrot/LearnRL/README.md

 ## Posts
 ### [Lecture 1](https://medium.com/@lgendrot/teaching-myself-reinforcement-learning-7b4157ee3b68): Not another RL Tutorial!
 An overview of the RL problem.
-Lays some of the groundwork for more rigerous posts to come.
+Lays some of the groundwork for more rigorous posts to come.

 ### [Lecture 2](https://medium.com/@lgendrot/teaching-myself-rl-eef155ef5e4a): Chains, Rewards, and Decision Processes, Oh My!